REAtes/Comparing-Conversion-of-Bidding-Methods-with-AB-Testing/README.md

 ### Performing the Hypothesis Test
 1. Conduct assumption checks before the hypothesis test, including normality assumption and homogeneity of variances.
-2. Select the appropriate test based on the assumption results and perform an independent two-sample t-test.
+2. Select the appropriate test based on the assumption results.
 3. Interpret the test results and determine if there is a statistically significant difference in purchase means between the control and test groups.

 ### Analysis of Results